 Due to capacity constraints not all students are accepted to the concentration as full majors.
 Admission is competitive and academic performance is the primary decision factor.
 The average GPAs for admitted students are listed below.
 The GPAs are updated after each quarterly admission cycle.
 More information on the admission process can be found in the 'Admission and Declaration Process' section of this page.

-During the spring 2018 application process the average GPAs were:
+During the fall 2018 application process the average GPAs were:

 Why Management Information Systems?